rfhb/ctrdata/docs/articles/ctrdata_summarise.md

   preferregister = "EUCTR",
   con = db
 )
-# Searching for duplicate trials...
+#Searching for duplicate trials...
-# - Getting all trial identifiers, 596 found in collection
+# - Getting all trial identifiers (may take some time), 604 found in collection
 # - Finding duplicates among registers' and sponsor ids...
-# - Keeping 106 / 0 / 315 / 0 / 9 records from EUCTR / CTGOV / CTGOV2 / ISRCTN / CTIS
+# - Unique are 0 / 322 / 9 / 106 / 0 records from CTGOV / CTGOV2 / CTIS / EUCTR / ISRCTN
-# = Returning keys (_id) of 430 records in collection "my_collection_name"
+# = Returning keys (_id) of 437 records in collection "my_collection_name"

 # Eliminate duplicate trials records:
 result <- result[result[["_id"]] %in% ids, ]

 nrow(result)
-# [1] 415
+# [1] 422
 #
 # Note that "ids" are the identifiers of unique trials in the whole collection,
 # whereas the data frame "result" only includes those trials in which any of